 After a vegan chicken and waffles recommendation, I figured I should also include the real thing.
-The Chicken and Waffles from Brown Sugar Kitchen are just that.
-Served with a big waffle which is way better then it deserves to be, the chicken is the stand out here with a great crisp and a heavy batter that is not too greasy.
+The chicken and waffles from Brown Sugar Kitchen are just that.
+Served with a big waffle which is way better than it deserves to be, the chicken is the stand out here with a great crisp and a heavy batter that is not too greasy.
 Add to that the apple cider syrup, which is now one of my favorite syrups to have with waffles.
-Getting a bite with the chicken, waffle and syrup is a legit flavor explosion.
+Getting a bite with the chicken, waffle, and syrup is a legit flavor explosion.
 The dish is a pricey $18, but it is worth it.

 - Recommendation: Chicken and waffles with apple cider syrup

 Regarding ambiance, it is hard to beat Drake’s Dealership for a fun meal in the city, especially when the weather is nice.
 Luckily, both the food and the beer are top notch here as well.
 I could recommend the soft pretzel with mustard and bacon fondue, but for me, it doesn’t get better than the Out and In Pizza.
 This pizza is designed to taste somewhat like the famous California establishment In-N-Out.
 It is served with pickles, grilled onions, a little lettuce, ground beef, and a special sauce.
 I will admit I wasn’t that excited when I saw it, but after eating it, I was impressed.

 - Recommendation: Out and In Pizza and any beer

 No list of Oakland food can be trusted unless it has Fenton’s Ice Cream on it.
 This famous ice cream spot has been an Oakland staple for over a century and was even featured in the Pixar movie Up.
 The ice cream here is so delicious and full of flavor that you will not be disappointed.
 I usually get a different one each time I go in as there are so many great options to choose from.